erhanalankus/Arduino-Wake-Up-Light/README.md

 # Step 2: Set the time

 Before uploading the sketch to your Arduino, change the values at line 93 with the current values for the time and date.
 Upload the sketch.
 Comment out line 93 and upload again.
+You can see time and date on the serial monitor.
 The time won't be lost unless you remove the battery from the DS3231 RTC module.
 I may add the option to edit the time later, pull requests are welcome.

 # Step 3: Set the remote